Osamu Tezuka: Early success (1946–1951)

 With the success of New Treasure Island, Tezuka traveled to Tokyo in search of a publisher for more of his work.
 Kobunsha turned Tezuka down, but Shinseikaku agreed to publish The Strange Voyage of Dr. Tiger and Domei Shuppansha agreed to publish The Mysterious Dr. Koronko.

 While still in medical school Tezuka published his first masterpieces: a trilogy of science fiction epics called Lost World (1948), Metropolis (1949), and Nextworld (1951).
-These works featured early steampunk elements.

-Soon afterward, Tezuka published his first major success, Kimba the White Lion, which was serialized in Manga Shonen from 1950 to 1954.
+Tezuka played a central role in the influential magazine Manga Shōnen, which was published between 1947 and 1955, contributing some of its most influential works and helping to define its artistic and pedagogical vision.
+His serial Kimba the White Lion (1950–1954) was the magazine’s most popular feature, demonstrating the potential of manga to deliver emotional, cinematic storytelling with moral depth.
+Tezuka also wrote the instructional column Manga Classroom (1952–1954), which encouraged young readers to see manga as a learnable craft, inspiring many aspiring artists.
+His involvement was not only instrumental in elevating the magazine’s prestige but also deeply formative for his own development; Manga Shōnen provided him a platform to experiment with narrative form and to mentor a new generation of artists.

-In 1951 Tezuka graduated from the Osaka School of Medicine and published Ambassador Atom, the first appearance of the Astro Boy character.
-That same year Tezuka joined a group known as the Tokyo Children Manga Association, consisting of other manga artists such as Baba Noboru, Ota Jiro, Furusawa Hideo, Eiichi Fukui, Irie Shigeru, and Negishi Komichi.
+In 1951, Tezuka graduated from the Osaka School of Medicine and published Ambassador Atom, the first appearance of the Astro Boy character.
+That same year Tezuka joined a group known as the Tokyo Children Manga Association, consisting of other manga artists such as Baba Noboru, Ota Jiro, Furusawa Hideo, Eiichi Fukui, Irie Shigeru and Negishi Komichi.